gregmarine/ByGregMarine.com/Blog/src/2024/12/24_happy-christmas-even.md

 I've talked about my past hangups with celebrating these holidays as *religious* holidays...LOL I'm grateful God answered our prayers about this.
 He's helped me find a balance between the *flesh* and the *spiritual* aspects of my celebration.
 First of all, it isn't about *meeeeeee*...LOL It's all about Him.
 Second of all, everything about us wells up from the heart.
 If I keep my heart in the right place, there isn't any wrong way for me to celebrate these as Holy Holidays.

+I love that 26 years ago I gave my heart to Jesus in a United Methodist Church.
+Today, I celebrate Christmas at a United Methodist Church.
+My path between that night and tonight wasn't a straight one...hehehe But nonetheless, God has been with me at all times.
+And I'm grateful for all he has done.
+And I am grateful for connections such at these I'm experiencing today.